According to Florida law, the type of personal injury damages that form the foundation of most lawsuits are compensatory and punitive damages.

 In Florida, the amount of punitive damages is capped at $500,000 or an award of up to three times the amount of compensatory damages, whichever is higher.
 To determine the amount, in most cases, the jury is informed to look for both objective and subjective factors, such as:

 - How harmful was the defendant's misconduct

 - What amount would deter the defendant from future misconduct

 For example, punitive damages may be awarded in a product liability case where the defendant is a manufacturer of personal hygiene products that not only mass-distributed a potentially fatal product but also failed to warn consumers about dangers it was well aware of.

 How Can a Miami Personal Injury Attorney Help With Your Claim?

-The damages an injured person may experience are different from case to case and to have a successful claim it's important to work with an experienced attorney who can help you prove these losses and expenses.
-Call Sean M. Cleary, Miami personal injury lawyer whose vast experience in personal injury cases ensures he can provide the legal advice and help you need.
+It is important to work with an experienced attorney who can help you prove these losses and expenses and to have a successful claim.
+Contact Sean M. Cleary, Miami personal injury lawyer, who has a vast experience in personal injury cases.